 I’ve got you, my friend!

 As a freelancer, I know how important it is to have access to the tools, templates and mentorship needed to scale your business.
-Which is why I created Click-worthy Creative Academy – a program that’s jam-packed with everything freelancers need to hit their goals, from pricing services to attracting dream clients.
+This is why I created a Freelance Rate Calculator – a simple spreadsheet tool to help you figure out your freelance hourly rate based on your experience level and budget.